Thursday, April 11, 2013

 But as the newlyweds "walked up the aisle to lead the royal procession, Princess Liliane rose to her feet rather early."
 Prince Felix, the husband of Grand Duchess Charlotte, found Liliane "beside her in place of the Queen Mother, who should have been his partner."

 "Prince Felix," according to the Mirror, "looking thunderous, stopped.
 The Princess stared straight ahead.
-Queen Elizabeth, standing alone 'looked distressed."
+Queen Elisabeth, standing alone 'looked distressed."